desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 parental agent, knowing both the child zone name and its NS hostnames, MUST execute the following steps:

-1. verify that the child is not currently securely delegated and that at least one of its nameservers is out of bailiwick;
+1. verify that the child has no DS records published at the parent and that at least one of its nameservers is outside the child domain;

-2. query the CDS/CDNSKEY records at the child zone apex directly from each of the authoritative servers as determined by the delegation's NS record set (without caching);
+2. query the CDS/CDNSKEY RRset at the child zone apex directly from each of the authoritative servers as determined by the delegation's (parent-side) NS RRset, without caching;

-3. query the CDS/CDNSKEY records located at the signaling name under each out-of-bailiwick signaling domain using a trusted DNS resolver and enforce DNSSEC validation;
+3. query the CDS/CDNSKEY RRset located at the signaling name under each signaling domain (except those falling within the child domain) using a trusted DNS resolver and enforce DNSSEC validation;

-4. check (separately by record type) that all record sets retrieved in Steps 2 and 3 have equal contents;
+4. check (separately by record type) that all RRsets retrieved in Steps 2 and 3 have equal contents;

-If the above steps succeed without error, the CDS/CDNSKEY records are successfully validated, and the parental agent can proceed with the publication of the DS record set under the precautions described in [@!RFC8078], Section 5.
+If the above steps succeed without error, the CDS/CDNSKEY RRsets are successfully verified, and the parental agent can proceed with the publication of the DS RRset under the precautions described in [@!RFC8078], Section 5.

-However, the parental agent MUST abort the procedure if an error condition occurs, in particular:
+The parental agent MUST abort the procedure if an error condition occurs, in particular:

-- in Step 1: the child is already securely delegated or has in-bailiwick nameservers only;
+- in Step 1: the child is already securely delegated or has in-domain nameservers only;

-- in Step 2: any failure during the retrieval of the CDS/CDNSKEY records located at the child apex from any of the authoritative nameservers;
+- in Step 2: any failure during the retrieval of the CDS/CDNSKEY RRset located at the child apex from any of the authoritative nameservers;

 - in Step 3: any failure to retrieve the CDS/CDNSKEY RRsets located